Skip to content

 Not reading the conditions

 The price can be excellent.
-But if the conditions give the buyer five exit doors, the path to closing is paved with uncertainty.
+But if the conditions give the buyer several exit points, the path to closing is paved with uncertainty.

 Ignoring structure